 National 4 Art & Design is practical and experiential and the key focus is creativity.
 The Course combines developing knowledge and understanding of artists and designers and their work, with practical learning experiences in both expressive and design contexts.
 SQA

-Advanced Higher Art and Design is learner-centred and includes investigative and practical learning opportunities.
+Advanced Higher Art & Design is learner-centred and includes investigative and practical learning opportunities.
 The learning experiences are flexible and adaptable, giving candidates opportunities to personalise their learning in design contexts.
 This makes the qualification accessible to a diverse range of candidates.
-SQA

 We offer National 4 and 5, Higher and Advanced Higher Art & Design, plus portfolio art for those students applying to art college.
 Many seniors work in the department during their own time as well as when timetabled for Advanced Higher or portfolio art.
 Many gain successful entry into art colleges each year.